 This proposal seeks to make improvements to the NLRB policy and guidance documents.
-Specifically, the proposal adds one diagnostic criterion to the requirements for a candidate to be eligible for a standardized exception for cholangiocarcinoma (CCA) in OPTN policy.
+Specifically, the proposal clarifies the requirements for a candidate to be eligible for a standardized exception for cholangiocarcinoma (CCA) in OPTN policy.
 It also updates the guidance for pediatric exceptions, the guidance for candidates with neuroendocrine tumors (NET), and the guidance for candidates with primary sclerosing cholangitis (PSC) or secondary sclerosing cholangitis (SSC).
 The updates to NLRB guidance will ensure that all candidates are appropriately reviewed for MELD or PELD exceptions.